Precedence among European monarchies: The 1500s: Julius II's ceremonial ranking

 When one monarch held several crowns in personal union, he or she would hold the higher rank among them.
 For example in 1504, Ferdinand II of Aragon had recently become King of Sicily (in 1501), and Vladislaus II of Hungary was also King of Bohemia.
+Despite being listed as having greater precedence than certain duchies, Genoa, Venice and Florence were in reality republics.
 Attempts to change the Papal order of precedence took place in numerous occasions.
-Spain, which had been favoured by Pope Alexander VI, aspired to have the same status as France during the Council of Trent (1545–1563).
+Spain, which had been favoured by Pope Alexander VI and that throughout the 16th century built an immense colonial empire in the Americas (which in the geopolitical context of the time made the Spanish monarch one of the de facto most powerful people in Europe and on the planet), aspired to have the same status as France during the Council of Trent (1545–1563).
 However, Pope Pius IV rejected Spanish demands.
 England also aspired to have the same status as Portugal.
 This was also refused, especially as a result of the English reformation.
+The Portuguese had also built a colonial empire outside of Europe that made the country a superpower at the time, while the English in the 16th century were still limited to Europe (they only will start to built their colonial empire in the 17th century).